Following a determination being made, the following additional considerations may apply.

 S4.56 deals with modification application to amend a consent handed down by the Land and Environment Court.

-A Modification Application is required to be accompanied by a completed application form and other relevant supporting documentation.
+An Application to Modify Development Consent is required to be completed on the NSW Planning Portal and accompanied by relevant supporting documentation.

 An application for a Construction Certificate (CC) will usually be lodged after your DA is approved or in some cases can be submitted at the same time.

 A CC must be obtained before commencing any building and or construction work.